Simokid/Home-Lab-Office-365-Admin-Center/README.md

 <br />
 <br />

+We can conclude that the **automatic replies** are working.

+Now, let's look into **calendar rights** in Office 365.
+Open the **Calendar**, then right-click on **My calendar** and select **Sharing and Permissions**.
 37.
 <p align="center">
 <img src="https://i.imgur.com/J6OFtV0.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />

+Let's search for Chill Guy and add him as a Delegate for permissions.
+Check the box for Let delegate view private events, then select Share to finish.

 38.
 <p align="center">